 The first pieces arrived online in 2007 and 2008, showcasing some of the possible settings:

 Some more concept art arrived in 2012, and if legit shows off a wide variety of environments the players can explore.Valve has yet to comment on its validity, and since it’s usually quite quick to dismiss fakes this has led some to speculate that this is the real deal.

 Counter Strike co-creator Minh Lee has also admitted to seeing some concept art himself.

 "I don't think I can talk about that, to be honest," he said.
 "I think it's kind of public knowledge that people know that it is being worked on.
 And so if I were to say that, yeah, I've seen some images, like some concept art of it, that wouldn't be big news to be honest.
 I guess I could say that I did see something that looked kinda like in the Half-Life universe.

 And I mean it wouldn't surprise anyone if I said they're doing it, they're working on it, yeah.
 So to go out on a limb I'd say I did some concept art for Half-Life 3."

 March 2008 also saw the release of what appears to be Alyx Vance concept art on the Picasa page belonging to Valve illustrator Andrea Wicklund.
 The images were quickly removed, but not before being saved and redistributed elsewhere.

-In January of this year to take part in an AMA (Ask Me Anything), which fans naturally used to ask some questions about the future of the Half Life/Portal universe.
+In January 2017 Gabe Newell went onto Reddit to take part in an AMA (Ask Me Anything), which fans naturally used to ask some questions about the future of the Half Life/Portal universe.
 He did answer a few of them, though he didn’t reveal a whole lot.

 He expanded upon the previous answer when someone tried to further explain it.